AndyFerrie/Colmar/README.md

 # CodeCademy Project: Colmar Academy

-This is my solution to the Colmar Academy challenge in CodeCademy's Learn How To Build Websites Course
+This is my solution to the Colmar Academy challenge in CodeCademy's Build a Website with HTML, CSS and Github Pages Course

 ## Table of contents